Xi Jinping: Xinjiang

+Education

+In 2014, the Party General Office and State Council issued guidance on strengthening ideological education in colleges and universities.
+During Xi Jinping's tenure, numerous colleges and universities have established schools of Marxism.
+Xi has implemented a number of education reforms.
+Schools are required to adjust their opening hours to be consistent with work hours in their area so that parents can pick-up their children directly after work (in order to reduce reliance on private classes for adult supervision after school hours).
+Schools must also promote health by requiring outdoor physical education classes daily and providing eye examinations twice per term.
+Educational reforms have also limited the amount of homework students can be assigned.

+In 2021, Xi enacted the Double Reduction Policy (reducing excessive off-campus tutoring and reducing homework burdens), mandating schools may not assign homework to children to grades one and two, homework is limited to no more than 60 minutes for children in grades three to six, and no more than 90 minutes for middle school children.
+In July 2021, China enacted a series of rules designed to shutdown the private tutoring sector as part of its common prosperity program.
+Rules issued in July 2021 prohibits new registration of private tuition tutoring centers and required existing centers to re-organize as non-profits.
+Tuition centers are prohibited from being listed on the stock market or receiving "excessive capital."
+They are no longer permitted to offer tutoring on the weekends or during public holidays.
+Since September 2021, private schools providing compulsory education can no longer be controlled by foreign entities or individuals.
+Only Chinese nationals may serve on their boards of directors.
+In 2023, the Patriotic Education Law was adopted, codifying the mandatory patriotic education program in the country.

 COVID-19 pandemic

 On 20 January 2020, Xi commented for the first time on the emerging COVID-19 pandemic in Wuhan, and ordered "efforts to curb the spread" of the virus.
 He gave premier Li Keqiang some responsibility over the COVID-19 response, in what has been suggested by The Wall Street Journal was an attempt to potentially insulate himself from criticism if the response failed.
 The government initially responded to the pandemic with a lockdown and censorship, with the initial response causing widespread backlash within China.
-He met with Tedros Adhanom Ghebreyesus, the director-general of the World Health Organization (WHO), on 28 January.
+Xi met with Tedros Adhanom Ghebreyesus, the director-general of the World Health Organization (WHO), on 28 January.
 Der Spiegel reported that in January 2020 Xi pressured Tedros Adhanom to hold off on issuing a global warning about the outbreak of COVID-19 and hold back information on human-to-human transmission of the virus, allegations denied by the WHO.
 On 5 February, Xi met with Cambodian prime minister Hun Sen in Beijing, the first foreign leader allowed into China since the outbreak.
 After the COVID-19 outbreak got under control in Wuhan, Xi visited the city on 10 March.